Supersymmetric localisation of $\mathcal{N}=(2,2)$ theories on a spindle: Partition function

 \subsection{\texorpdfstring{$U(1)$}{u(1)} gauge theory with a charged chiral multiplet}

 Recalling \eqref{eq: partition_function_general}, the partition function for a $U(1)$ gauge theory on $\mathbb{\Sigma}$ takes the form where the vector multiplet one-loop determinant is trivial for abelian theory and hence the partition function is determined by the classical contributions and the chiral multiplet one-loop determinant.
 We note again that our field configuration on the BPS locus is entirely real and thus we are not integrating over the real part of a complex moduli space, in contrast with \cite{Inglese:2023tyc}.
+We also note that the FI parameter $\xi$ gets renormalised as